 2. Start a website for yourself

-Next, you want to add content.
+Next, you want to add content to your website.
 Start with a short biography of yourself and a photo.
 The biography should include your name a few times, but don’t overdo it—it should read naturally.
 (If you’re web-savvy, you should also consider marking up your biography with structured data like schema.org or another standard syntax.)

-At the same time, don’t overdo it with keywords.
+However, it’s important to not overdo it with keywords.
 Back in the early days of the web, you could rank just by listing your favorite term (say, “water filtration systems”) over and over.
-But that approach hasn’t been successful in over a decade, and Google will penalize you for trying to take shortcuts.
-Simply write good content on topics that are relevant to your life and you’ll be fine.
+But modern search engines rate websites based on how useful they are to searchers, not how many keywords they contain.
+As such, the best way to rank highly is to create well-written content on topics that are relevant to your life.

 4. Start cultivating site links

-Search engine algorithms reward frequently linked sites by moving them to the top of their results pages, but this works best when the links are non-reciprocal: you want sites to link to you without you having to link back to them.
+However, search engine algorithms frown on link exchange schemes, so this works best when the links are non-reciprocal.
+You want sites to link to you without you having to link back to them.

 There are a few ways to start generating site links:

-- Support a good cause: many charities and non-profit groups will provide a link back to your site if exchange for your contributions
+- Support a good cause—Many charities and nonprofit groups will provide a link back to your site in exchange for your contributions.